nuxt/icon/README.md

 })
 ```

 Note that custom local collections require you to have a server to serve the API.
-When setting `ssr: false`, the provider will default to the Iconify API (which does not have your custom icons).
+When setting `ssr: false`, or when generating a static app using `nuxt generate` (which is equivalent to ssr: false), the provider will default to the Iconify API (which does not have your custom icons).
 If you want to build a SPA with server endpoints, you can explicitly set `provider: 'server'`:

 ```ts
 export default defineNuxtConfig({